 Ellen, queen of our farm, just got stung by a yellow jacket this week.
 Boy do they hurt!!
 Ever been stung by a yellow jacket?
 Did you wish you could get the pain to subside?
-Tried baking powder and all sorts of other remedies I bet?
-Well she put a little tiny drop of our Lavender Oil on the sting and NO PAIN !!!
+Tried baking soda and all sorts of other remedies I bet?
+Well she put a little tiny drop of our Lavender Oil on the sting and within a minute or two NO PAIN !!!
 Wow was that ever something.
-Not only no pain but by that evening it was like she was never stung.
+Not only no pain but within an hour or so it was like she was never stung.

 Bill, the head ranch hand, got bit 5 times on his wrist by mosquito’s and they swelled up and itched terribly bad.
 Well guess what?
 Of course lavender oil to the rescue and no pain, no itching and the swelling went down overnight.

 This is the time to be using lavender oil for those bug bites and if you wear it on your neck when you are out in the wilds with the enemy they will not bother you.

 We have a special right now…check out our product page.